isomerpages/moe-greenridgepri/_departments/ICT, MRL, ALP/Cyber Wellness.md

 <b><u>Needs Analysis</u></b>
 A survey is conducted on MC Online to identify the concerns with regards to the cyber wellness issues within school population.

+### (A) ICT Champions Training workshop

+The ICT department conducted a school wide training workshop for all ICT Champions during the first week of school.
+They underwent an intensive AVA hands-on training and were also briefed on their new role as Cyber wellness ambassadors in their respective classrooms.
+The ICT Champions were also given leadership opportunities to create and maintain a Cyber wellness corner in their classroom to promote Cyber wellness to their classmates.